Lidl store 2026

 Lidl is set to open five new stores across England on Thursday, creating up to 160 jobs.

-Lidl opened its 1,000th UK store in November last year and plans to open about 40 this year as it chases its long-term goal of eventually having 1,500.
-It is an ambition shared by discounter rival Aldi, which currently has about 1,080 UK stores.
+It opened its 1,000th UK store in November last year and plans to open about 40 this year as it chases its long-term goal of eventually having 1,500 – an ambition shared by Aldi, which has about 1,080 UK stores.

 Lidl also recently announced sector-leading new entry-level hourly pay rates effective 1 March, of £13.45 nationally and £14.80 inside the M25.